coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 adversarial examples."
 International conference on machine learning.
 PMLR, 2018.

-* **#TRAINADVERSARIAL** (development-time datascience).
-Train adversarial: add adversarial examples to the training set to make the model more resilient (Datascience).
+* **#<a name="TRAINADVERSARIAL">TRAINADVERSARIAL</a>** (development-time data science).
+Train adversarial: add adversarial examples to the training set to make the model more resilient (data science).
 While adversarial training does make a model more robust against specific attacks, it is important to note that it also adds significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.
 For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)

   References: